 - Additionally, please sign the affidavit confirming your status has not changed, with your legal name, and again, the date will also auto default to today’s date

-Once you complete and submit your information in the W-8BEN and Tax Identification Number sections, you’ll see “Completed” in the capsule beside each section’s title.
+Once you complete and submit your information in the Taxpayer identification and Tax identification number sections, you’ll see “Completed” in the capsule beside each section’s title.
 If you haven’t done so yet, the capsule will say “Not completed”.

 For any other tax classification, please provide Upwork with your Form W-8BEN or W-8BEN-E — you will not be able to fill out the form on Upwork